-Lynda L. Ziegler (age 64) has been a director since 2013 and was elected Chair of the Board on September 14, 2016 after having served as Vice Chairman of the Board since 2015.
-Ms. Ziegler retired from Southern California Edison (SCE), one of the largest electric utilities in the U.S., whose parent is Edison International.
-Prior to 2006, Ms. Ziegler held a number of management positions at Southern California Electric including Energy Services Manager, Manager of Credit Services, and Director and then Vice President of Customer Programs and Services.
-From 2006 to 2011, Ms. Ziegler was Senior Vice President of Customer Service, responsible for customer program offerings, telephone centers, field services, credit and award winning energy efficiency programs serving over 5 million customers.
-During her tenure as Senior Vice President of Customer Service, Southern California Edison implemented a smart meter program, changing out approximately 5 millions meters and transforming the meter to cash value chain.
-From January 1, 2011 until her retirement in September of 2012, she served as Executive Vice President of Power Delivery Services, where she was responsible for transmission and distribution construction and maintenance, customer service, information technology (IT), and support services including procurement and real estate management leading an organization of over 15,000 employees with an operating and capital budget exceeding 3 billion dollars.
-She served on the advisory committee for power delivery and utilization at the Electric Power Research Institute (EPRI), and was a founding member of the Board of the Association for Women in Water and Energy.
+Lynda L. Ziegler (age 66) has been a director since February 2013 and was elected Vice Chair of the Board in April 2015, and then Chair of the Board in September 2016.
+In September 2012, Ms. Ziegler retired from Southern California Edison (SCE), one of the largest electric utilities in the U.S. (and a customer of Itron), whose parent is Edison International.
+During her tenure at SCE, she held various management positions related to customer program offerings, customer service, development, communication and implementation of energy efficiency programs, marketing and communication of smart meters, and generally led all aspects of delivering power to almost 5 million customers.
+From 2006 to 2011, Ms. Ziegler was Senior Vice President of Customer Service, and from January 1, 2011 until her retirement in September of 2012, she served as Executive Vice President of Power Delivery Services, where she was responsible for transmission and distribution construction and maintenance, customer service, information technology (IT), and support services including procurement and real estate management.
+In the past, she has served on the advisory committee for power delivery and utilization at the Electric Power Research Institute and was a founding member of the Board of the Association for Women in Water and Energy.

 Ms. Ziegler brings to the Board her extensive background with public utilities, especially with her recent responsibilities in the industry related to smart meters and customer relations from the utility perspective.
 Her breadth of knowledge of software services, transmission and distribution construction and maintenance, IT, and business development adds to the diverse business backgrounds of our other members of the Board.

-Thomas S. Glanville (age 58) has been a director since 2001.
-Since 2003, Mr. Glanville has been managing partner of Eschelon Energy Partners, LP, Eschelon Advisors, LP, and affiliates, providing energy and private equity investment and advisory services.
-From 1999 to 2002, Mr. Glanville served as vice president of technology and new ventures for Reliant Energy, Inc., one of the world’s largest international energy services companies, and its affiliate, Reliant Resources, Inc. In September 2015 he was appointed to the board of directors of Mitcham Industries, Inc. (NASDAQ: MIND), a publicly traded seismic equipment company, where he also serves as chair of the board’s audit committee.
+Thomas S. Glanville (age 60) has been a director since May 2001.
+Since 2003, Mr. Glanville has been the Managing Partner of Eschelon Advisors, LP and affiliates, providing energy and private equity investment and advisory services.
+From 1999 to 2002, Mr. Glanville served as Vice President of Technology and New Ventures for Reliant Energy, Inc., one of the world’s largest international energy services companies, and its affiliate, Reliant Resources, Inc. In September 2015, he was appointed to the board of directors of Mitcham Industries, Inc. (NASDAQ: “MIND”), a publicly traded technology company for the oceanographic, hydrographic, defense, seismic, and security industries, where he also serves as chair of the board’s audit committee.
 He currently serves on the board of directors of a privately-held oil and gas exploration and production company, Strand Energy, LLC.
-He served as chairman of the Texas TriCities Chapter of the National Association of Corporate Directors (Houston, Austin, San Antonio) from 2011 through June 2016.
+He served as Chairman of the Texas TriCities Chapter of the National Association of Corporate Directors (Houston, Austin, San Antonio) from 2011 through 2016.

-Frank M. Jaehnert (age 58) was elected a director by the Board in May 2015.
-Mr. Jaehnert held several roles from 1995 to 2013 with Brady Corporation, a publicly traded manufacturer and marketer of complete solutions that identify and protect premises, products and people.
-This included president and chief executive officer from 2003 to 2013, senior vice president and president of a business line from 2002 to 2003, and vice president and chief financial officer from 1996 to 2001.
-Prior to joining Brady Corporation, Mr. Jaehnert held various financial and management positions for Robert Bosch GmbH, a German entity.
-Mr. Jaehnert serves on the board of directors of Nordson Corporation, which he joined in 2012, and Briggs & Stratton Corporation, which he joined in 2014.
-Nordson (NASDAQ: "NDSN") and Briggs & Stratton (NYSE: "BGG") are both publicly traded large manufacturing companies.
-Mr. Jaehnert also serves on the audit and finance committees of Briggs & Stratton and the audit committee of Nordson.
+Frank M. Jaehnert (age 61) has been a director since May 2015.
+From 1995 to his retirement in 2013, Mr. Jaehnert held several roles with Brady Corporation (NYSE: “BRC”), a publicly traded manufacturer and marketer of complete solutions that identify and protect premises, products and people.
+These roles included President and Chief Executive Officer from 2003 to 2013, Senior Vice President and President of a business line from 2002 to 2003, and Vice President and Chief Financial Officer from 1996 to 2001.
+Prior to joining Brady Corporation, Mr. Jaehnert held various financial and management positions for Robert Bosch GmbH, a German multinational engineering and electronics company.
+Mr. Jaehnert serves on the board of directors of Nordson Corporation (NASDAQ: “NDSN”), which he joined in 2012, and Briggs & Stratton Corporation (NYSE: “BGG”), which he joined in 2014.
+NDSN and BGG are both publicly traded large manufacturing companies.
+Mr. Jaehnert also serves on the audit committees of both BGG and NDSN.

 Mr. Jaehnert has extensive, broad-based international business and executive management and leadership experience.
-Mr. Jaehnert’s diverse background and his experience with geographic expansion and acquisitions as well as his experience serving on other public boards bring valuable perspectives to the Board.
+Mr. Jaehnert’s diverse background, his experience with geographic expansion and acquisitions, as well as his experience serving on other public company boards bring valuable perspectives to the Board.

-Jerome J. Lande (age 40) was elected as a director by the Board in December 2015.
-He serves as the Head of Special-Situation Investments at Scopia Capital Management LP.
-He was previously Managing Partner of Coppersmith Capital Management, LLC (Coppersmith), an asset management firm focused on equity investing in small-mid cap markets and for long-term value creation, which he co-founded in April 2012.
-Prior to co-founding Coppersmith, Mr. Lande was a partner of MCM Capital Management, LLC, the general partner of MMI Investments, L.P., a small-cap investment fund founded in 1996 to employ private equity investing methodologies in public equities, and where Mr. Lande oversaw research, trading and activism from 1998-2011.
-Prior to that time, he was associated with other equity investment firms where he was directly involved in corporate development as well as equity growth.
-Mr. Lande is a member of the board of director of CONMED Corporation, a public, global medcal technology company whose shares are traded on the NASDAQ stock exchange, where he also serves on the compensation and strategy committees.
+Jerome J. Lande (age 43) has been a director since December 2015.
+Mr. Lande joined Scopia Capital Management LP (Scopia), an asset management firm and one of Itron’s principal minority shareholders, as the Head of Special-Situation Investments in April 2016 and currently serves as a Partner at Scopia.
+He was previously the Managing Partner of Coppersmith Capital Management LLC (Coppersmith), an asset management firm focused on equity investing in small to mid-cap markets and in long-term value creation, which he co-founded in April 2012.
+Prior to co-founding Coppersmith, Mr. Lande was a partner of MCM Capital Management, LLC, the general partner of MMI Investments, LP, a small-cap investment fund founded in 1996 to employ private equity investing methodologies in public equities, and where Mr. Lande oversaw research, trading and activism from 1998 to 2011.
+Prior to that time, he was associated with other equity investment firms where he was directly involved with corporate development as well as equity growth.
+Mr. Lande is a member of the board of directors of CONMED Corporation (NASDAQ: “CNMD”), a public global medical technology company, where he also serves on the compensation and strategy committees.

-Mr. Lande brings to the board finncial and investing acumen gained through his many years of experience at several equity investment firms.
-Since his firm Scopia (and affiliates) is a principal shareholder of the Company, Mr. Lande also provides an understanding of an investor's perspective of Itron and its operations as they relate to shareholder value.
+Mr. Lande brings to the board financial and investing acumen gained through his many years of experience at several equity investment firms, including his current employer Scopia (and affiliates), who is a principal minority shareholder of the Company.

-Timothy M. Leyden (age 64) was elected a director by the Board effective March 2015.
-For the past eight years, Mr. Leyden has been associated with Western Digital Corporation (WDC), a NASDAQ company that manufacturers hard-disk drives (HDDs) used to record, store and recall volumes of data.
-WDC is also a leader in the growing area of solid-state drives (SSDs) which are faster and more power efficient than HDDs.
-He served as WDC’s executive vice president of finance and chief financial officer from 2007 to 2010, and as its chief operating officer from 2010 to 2012.
-He served as president of Western Digital, one of WDC’s two operating subsidiaries, from 2012 to 2013, and then returned to WDC as its chief financial officer in 2013 until January 2015, when he retired.
-WDC currently has manufacturing facilities in the U.S., China, Japan, Malaysia, the Philippines, Singapore and Thailand, as well as sales offices worldwide.
-Prior to joining WDC, Mr. Leyden was vice president and then senior vice president of finance and chief financial officer for Sage Software PLC, a customized software solutions business, from 2001 to 2007.
+Timothy M. Leyden (age 67) has been a director since March 2015.
+Mr. Leyden retired in 2015 after eight years with Western Digital Corporation (NASDAQ: “WDC”), a company that manufactures hard-disk drives used to record, store, and recall volumes of data.
+He served as WDC’s Chief Financial Officer from 2013 until January 2015, President of Western Digital, one of WDC’s two operating subsidiaries, from 2012 to 2013, its Chief Operating Officer from 2010 to 2012, and its Executive Vice President of Finance and Chief Financial Officer from 2007 to 2010.
+Prior to joining WDC, Mr. Leyden was Vice President and then Senior Vice President of Finance and Chief Financial Officer for Sage Software PLC, a customized software solutions business, from 2001 to 2007.
 Mr. Leyden serves on the board of directors of Oakgate Technology, Inc., a privately-held company that provides test, validation and benchmarking products and services to the storage industry.
 He also serves on the board of directors of Virtium LLC, a private company that provides storage and memory innovation for various imbedded industrial segments.

-Daniel S. Pelino (age 59) has been a director since 2014.
-Mr. Pelino joined International Business Machines Corp (IBM) in 1980, and currently serves as general manager of its public sector business, with a focus on government, education, healthcare and life sciences industries, including IBM’s Smarter Cities initiative.
-Mr. Pelino is a recognized expert in the public sector.
-He and his team have helped organizations, states and countries transform and digitize their systems.
-Additionally, he has advised government officials around the world, is a frequent contributor to the public sector dialogue having appeared on numerous news media programs, and has been quoted in various national and global publications.
+Daniel S. Pelino (age 61) has been a director since November 2014.
+Mr. Pelino retired from International Business Machines Corp., the multinational technology company (NYSE: “IBM”) in November 2016, where he had been employed since 1980, most recently as General Manager of IBM’s public sector business, a position he had held since 2012.
+The public sector business focused on government, education, healthcare and life sciences industries, including IBM’s Smarter Cities initiative.
+While at IBM, Mr. Pelino held several other positions of escalating responsibility focused on helping organizations, states, and countries transform and digitize their technology systems.
 Mr. Pelino currently serves on the executive committee for the Patient Centered Primary Care Collaborative and on the board of directors of the Healthcare Executive Network.

 Mr. Pelino provides the Board with a strong background in technology, brand marketing, and business innovation and development.
 With his worldwide experience in governmental business and strategies, he brings a current global business perspective to the Board.
 In addition, Mr. Pelino’s knowledge of digitized services created for economic development adds invaluable insight to the Company’s smart metering systems and strategies for its utility customers.